 Animal Humane Association of New Mexico, Inc.

-615 Virginia Street SE
+615 Virginia St. SE

 Albuquerque, New Mexico 87108-4297

-501(c)(3) No. 85-0207652
+501(c)(3) EIN#: 85-0207652

 Real Estate: Appreciated real estate may allow a donor to avoid sizeable capital gains taxes.
 Depending on the appreciation, the tax savings may exceed the original cost of the property.
 Conversely, if real estate values have decreased over time, donors will benefit more by: 1. selling their depreciated property; 2. taking a capital loss; and, 3. receiving a charitable deduction for their cash gift.